marcodelmastro/SynacorChallenge/README.md

 >  6067 | RET
 It looks like a massively recursive function, given the internal calls to line 6027 at lines 6045, 6054 and 6065.
 I'll try to translate it in some more readable code, assumin it uses 3 variables ($0, $1 and $7), and $7 is not changed but only used to set $1 at line 6042.

+* I think I figured out what the function at line 6027 does, but the recusion levels explose in Python!

+* Implemented in `line6027(r0,r1,r7)` in c++ to avoid problem with recursion levels, and then memoized to speed it up

+* Implemented loop on value of $7 to find which one would return $0=6, I find $7=25734

+* My initial memory hack disabling algorithm check call is not enough: value of $0 that I set to 6 get changed by `use teleporter` command.
+Solution: also disable check $0==6 at line 5491-5494.

+* IT WORKS!
+I'm on the beach!
+7th code!

 ## Codes

 - Code 1: iwAXllQmiZDv (it was in the instructions!)